pass-the-salt/2025/content/english/annual-report/_index.md

 💚 The **green spaces** in an inner courtyard have been **really appreciated** by participants, especially with this temperature. <br><img src="/images/jardins.jpg" alt="Gardens inside university" width="100%"/>

-😔 **No easy parking** when coming by car, including for the organizers; we will work for it if we come back there).
+😔 **No easy parking** when coming by car, including for the organizers; we will work for it if we come back there.

 😐 No possibility of setting up food trucks.
 But there are a variety of street food restaurants nearby (5 min walk) 👍